prioritizr/prioritizr/docs/reference/problem.md

 - zones:

   `data.frame` containing information on the zones.
-This argument is only used when argument to `x` and `features` are both `data.frame` objects and the problem being built contains multiple zones.
-Following conventions used in `MarZone`, this argument should contain the following columns: columns:
+Note that `zones` is only used if `x` and `features` are both `data.frame` objects and the problem being built contains multiple zones.
+Following conventions used by *MarZone*, this argument must contain the following columns.

   id